aviagarwal1212/fastapi-course/README.md

 - Follow the guide to setup the certificate

+- Make sure port 443 is open for HTTPS requests

 - Test by going to `api.com` and `api.com/docs`; the connection should be encrypted

 - Repeat the test for `www.api.com`